 This post may contain affiliate links.

 If there’s a wedge salad on the menu, I’m ordering it.
 So I’ve eaten my fair share of wedge salads at restaurants.
 But when I’m craving a good wedge salad, this is the one I want.
-It’s everything a wedge should be—cold and crisp, drenched in a creamy dressing, tons of different textures, and wildly savory.
-There are a few things that set this wedge apart, but the way the wedge is cut just might change the way you make wedge salads forever.
+It’s quick (just 30 minutes!) and has everything a good wedge salad should—cold and crisp iceberg lettuce, a creamy buttermilk-sour cream dressing, tons of texture from crunchy bacon and breadcrumbs, and of course crumbled blue cheese.
+Plus, the way the wedge is cut just might change the way you make wedge salads forever.

 Three Steps to Making a Really Good Wedge Salad

 At their core, wedge salads are meant to be simple.
 But oftentimes, the simpler the dish, the harder it is to get right.
-And in my opinion, there are three factors that make a wedge salad recipe restaurant-level.
+And in my opinion, there are three factors that make a wedge salad restaurant-level.
+Here’s how to make the iconic side salad.

 A jar of creamy green salad dressing with a spoon in it, seen from above on a light surface.